 If you were expecting me to have all the answers to life’s most unanswerable question, then this column will certainly disappoint you.
 It has been a lifetime journey for me just to formulate the questions.

 That said, I would love to hear your thoughts.
 Am I asking the right questions?
 Do you have answers to these questions, even one of them?
 Here’s your chance to weigh in.
+Comment below with your thoughts as they relate to futurism and these seemingly unanswerable questions.
+If you’d like to expand your knolwedge about my services as a futurist speaker, please visit here.

 UPDATE: I first want to thank everyone who has tried to answer these questions.
 However, I’m much more interested in mathematical proofs rather than theories or opinions.